Gatoke/offers/README.md

 > - provide better Name validation: special characters (, . : " ' -), whitespaces before and after
 > - dockerfile & docker-compose for the application
 > - event bus connected to database (retriggering events)
-> - expireOutdatedOffers() - create transaction on every iteration in loop to prevent rollback on all offers

 ----